TanujaKanekar/TanujaKanekar/README.md

 <img align="right" alt="coding" width="400" src="https://github.com/TanujaKanekar/TanujaKanekar/blob/main/Work%20at%20home.gif">

 - 🔭 I’m currently working on **Image Processing and Analysis**
-- 🌱 I’m currently learning new things and upgrading my skills
+- 🌱 I’m currently exploring the world and life around it.
 - 👯 I’m looking forward to make new friends and to know<br>
       about their works,contributions and their interests
-- 🤔 I’m looking for something which will land me a job🙆
+- 🤔 I’m looking for something adventurous and brain stroming Projects.
 - 💬 Ask me about something I know!!<br>
       aaaaa hmmmm something about travelling,shopping,Eating
 - 📫 How to reach me: well may be through my email:<br>